meltano/meltano/docs/src/guide/getting-started.md

 And with that, you have now setup a complete end-to-end data solution with Meltano! 🎉

-To learn about more Meltano recipes and functionality with [Advanced Tutorials](/docs/tutorial.html).
+To learn about more Meltano recipes and functionality with our [tutorials](/tutorials/).